tessel/climate-si7005/README.md

 temp resolution | 14 bit | 13 bit
 humidity resolution | 12 bit | 11 bit

+## Events

+* **`climate.on('temperature')` Emitted when temperature data is received.
+Internal to the `readTeperature` method, useful when another module is triggered by climate data.

+* **`climate.on('humidity')` Emitted when humidity data is received.
+Internal to the `readHumidity` method, useful when another module is triggered by climate data.

 ## References

 * [Arduino-Si7005](https://github.com/jjalling/Arduino-Si7005)